Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the first 10 lines of /etc/passwd
+displays the third line of iacta